1KHA/haam-prod-test/reEntrepreneur.md

 ## 6. Feedback & Next Steps

-- UI/permission audit is complete for the entrepreneur dashboard and team management.
+- UI/permission audit is complete for the entrepreneur dashboard, team, and milestone management.
-- Team management is now fully migrated and integrated, with real user-linked membership and invitation flows.
+- Team and milestone management are now fully migrated and integrated, with real user-linked membership, invitation flows, and milestone tracking.
 - All new/updated UI is RBAC-protected and supports Arabic/RTL.
-- Next: Integrate milestone API, finalize RBAC protection for milestone endpoints, and update documentation/tests as features are completed.
+- Next: Finalize documentation and expand tests for milestone and permission logic as features are completed.